-- All members of the Governing Body have read the most recent publication of Keeping Children Safe in Education in its entirety. - Named members are identified as the designated governors for Safeguarding and for Prevent and receive appropriate training. - All members of the Governing Body have received appropriate training to enable them to provide strategic challenge and assure themselves that there is a robust whole school approach to safeguarding (KCSiE Part 2.81, 2.95-97). - They facilitate a whole school approach to safeguarding and that all systems, processes and policies operate with the best interests of the child at heart. - ➤ Where there is a safeguarding concern, they and school leaders will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - The systems in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Policies and procedures allow for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - > The school has an effective Safeguarding & Child Protection Policy. - The school has a Behaviour Policy which includes measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying. - > Child protection files are maintained as required - More than one emergency number is held on file for each pupil. - The identified Safeguarding governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff.
-Termly meetings occur with the Designated Safeguarding Lead and the Safeguarding Governor to complete a site survey and to discuss policies and procedures. - Our safeguarding policy and our staff Code of Conduct are reviewed at least annually.
-An addendum or appendices may be added during periods of crisis to reflect changes in circumstance. - We operate safer recruitment and selection practices in accordance with Part Three of KCSIE 2023, including appropriate use of references and checks on new staff, volunteers and contractors.
-This is monitored by our Administration Co-ordinator. - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors, and these are in line with KCSIE and Local Authority procedures.
+- All members of the Governing Body have read the most recent publication of Keeping Children Safe in Education in its entirety. - Named members are identified as the designated governors for Safeguarding and for Prevent and receive appropriate training. - All members of the Governing Body have received appropriate training to enable them to provide strategic challenge and assure themselves that there is a robust whole school approach to safeguarding (KCSiE Part 2.81, 2.95-97). - They facilitate a whole school approach to safeguarding and that all systems, processes and policies operate with the best interests of the child at heart. - Where there is a safeguarding concern, they and school leaders will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+They will do this by making sure school leaders complete regular welfare checks with children who have social care involvement, school have received an operation encompass or have had previous social care involvement. - The systems in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Policies and procedures allow for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - The school has an effective Safeguarding & Child Protection Policy. - The school has a Behaviour Policy which includes measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying. - Child protection files are maintained as required - More than one emergency number is held on file for each pupil. - The identified Safeguarding governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff.
+Termly meetings occur with the

+Designated Safeguarding Lead and the Safeguarding Governor to complete a site survey and to discuss policies and procedures.

+- > Our safeguarding policy and our staff Code of Conduct are reviewed at least annually.
+An addendum or appendices may be added during periods of crisis to reflect changes in circumstance. - ➤ We operate safer recruitment and selection practices in accordance with Part Three of KCSIE 2023, including appropriate use of references and checks on new staff, volunteers and contractors.
+This is monitored by our Administration Co-Ordinator. - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors, and these are in line with KCSIE and Local Authority procedures.
 We will work with the LADO and other relevant agencies to support any investigations. - All staff and volunteers who have regular contact with children, and contractors who are in contact with children and young people, receive appropriate training and information about the safeguarding processes.
 All staff have an annual safeguarding update and every two years receive level 1 safeguarding training.
-All staff are provided with the KCSIE part 1 & Annex B annually and sign to say they have read the document.

-- > There is appropriate challenge and QA of the safeguarding policies and procedures.
+All staff are provided with the KCSIE part 1 annually and sign to say they have read the document. - There is appropriate challenge and QA of the safeguarding policies and procedures.
 All policies and procedures are shared with the safeguarding team and with the safeguarding governor to discuss and decide on best practice. - > There is suitable challenge of online safety so that online education duties are fulfilled. - Our governors regularly review the effectiveness of online safety arrangements, including filters and monitoring, preparation for any online challenges or hoaxes and information shared with parents.